Joelzeller/CoPilot/README.md

 -	Python Version 2.7.0 is recommended

-**You will need clock.kv, main.kv, main.py, and the data folder placed in a directory on your pi - mine are located at /home/pi/CoPilot
+**You will need clock.kv, main.kv, main.py, and the data folder placed in a directory on your pi - mine are located at /home/pi/CoPilot**

 -	Setup to autorun on boot like I do or just run main.py

-**Recommended Hardware -
+**Recommended Hardware:**

 - Raspberry Pi 2 or 3 – increase the GPU memory to its max setting using raspi-config
 - Set up a RTC to keep time since Pi won’t be connected to the internet at all times